nbaosullivan/math_parser/README.md

 ### Prerequisites
 You will need a working Drupal 8 instance with the module dependencies installed.

-`composer require drupal/graphql_views` and then install within Drupal (will also install graphql).
+`composer require drupal/graphql_views` and then install within Drupal.
+This will also install GraphQL.

 **Module Dependencies**
 - [GraphQL Drupal Module](https://www.drupal.org/project/graphql)